 Confirmed Accredited Investors

 You will become a Confirmed Accredited Investor after you have submitted the relevant documents to satisfy the accreditation requirements.
 Once all is in order, we will confirm to you that you are a Confirmed Accredited Investor.
-It also means that we can then show you the details of the investment offerings that are exclusive to accredited investors and institutional investors only.
-In some investments, the minimum amount of investment for Confirmed Accredited Investors can be as low as S$10,000.
+It also means that we can then show you the details of the investment offerings that are exclusive to Accredited Investors and Expert Investors only.

-Details are kept private and not disclosed to businesses.
+Your details are kept private and not shared to businesses for marketing purposes.

-However, your details are shared with the Escrow Agent as they will need to perform “know-your-customer” (KYC) checks as well as manage the movements of your funds.
+However as part of compliance processes, certain details are shared with our compliance and operations partners as they will need to perform “Know Your Customer” (KYC) checks as well as manage the movements of your funds.

 Risks for each investment will be disclosed in the offering documents and information memorandum for each transaction.

-Please refer to the general risk disclosure on the SDAX Platform in respect of investing on the SDAX Platform (to link when legal docs are done)
+Please refer to the general risk disclosure on the SDAX platform regarding investing on the SDAX platform here

 Investors’ risk in making investments through our platform generally falls into the following categories:

-Your money is maintained in a bank account controlled by a MAS-licensed trust company, Vistra Trust (Singapore) Pte.
-Limited (“Vistra”).
-Risks associated with transactions carried out through the platform are mitigated by using a developed and tested platform built by developers, who are experienced and have delivered dozens of such platforms to operators around the world.
-Your data is kept securely through our platform, which is hosted by Amazon Web Services in Singapore.
+Your money is maintained in a bank account with UOB.
+Risks associated with transactions carried out through the platform are mitigated by using a developed and tested platform built by experienced developers who have delivered dozens of such platforms to operators around the world.

 There is no physical signing of contracts.